 Back when I was a little too clever for my own good, I would ask people, “Are you happy?”
-Then, regardless of their answer, I would say, “It doesn’t matter.
+Then, regardless of their answer, reply, “It doesn’t matter.
 Life isn’t about whether or not you are happy.”

 As we mature, sometimes we believe things quite similar to when we were younger, we just find better ways of expressing those beliefs.